US allows emergency COVID-19 vaccine in bid to end pandemic

 —Expect a sore arm and some flu-like symptoms such as fever, fatigue, headache and chills after the second dose.
 While uncomfortable, those reactions only last about a day.
 “That’s just your immune system working.
 It’s a good thing,” Offit said.

 —Authorities are investigating several allergic reactions reported in Britain by health workers with a history of severe allergies.
-The FDA said people must have treatments for allergic reactions on hand before administering the COVID-19 vaccine, and not give it to those with a known history of severe allergic reactions to any of its ingredients.
+The FDA said people must have treatments for allergic reactions on hand before they are administered the COVID-19 vaccine, and not give it to those with a known history of severe allergic reactions to any of its ingredients.

 —Every vaccine recipient must be given an FDA-written fact sheet about the vaccine and its known risks and benefits.